Nathan Cooley Keep: Biography

-Keep was born in Longmeadow, Massachusetts, on December 23, 1800.
+Keep was born in Longmeadow, Massachusetts, on December 23, 1800 to Anna Bliss (1771-1831) and Samuel Keep (1774-1849).
 Adept with his hands, he became interested in dentistry following an apprenticeship with a local jeweler.
 In 1821, he moved to Boston and graduated from Harvard Medical School with an M.D. in 1827.
 He practiced dentistry for 40 years, was hailed for his proficiency, and in 1843 was awarded an honorary D.D.S. by the Baltimore College of Dental Surgery.
 Keep invented and manufactured many dental tools and is credited with being one of the first to manufacture porcelain teeth.
-Also, a practicing physician, Keep was the first to use anesthesia for childbirth, administering ether to Fanny Longfellow, Henry Wadsworth Longfellow's wife, on the occasion of her daughter's birth on April 7, 1847.
+Also a practicing physician, Keep was the first to use anesthesia for childbirth, administering ether to Fanny Longfellow, Henry Wadsworth Longfellow's wife, on the occasion of her daughter's birth on April 7, 1847.

 He was a critical participant in the Parkman murder trial, the first time that dental work was introduced as forensic evidence.
-Keep's testimony capped off a sensational trial in March 1850.
-Ultimately, John White Webster, a professor of chemistry at the Medical School, was convicted and hanged for the murder of George Parkman, prominent physician and member of the Boston Brahmin elite.
+At the trial taken in 1850, Keep’s evidence was the key to positive identification of the body as being Parkman’s.
+Webster and Parkman were both friends and patients of Keep.
+Keep had made an unusual gold prosthesis to fit Parkman’s unique and prominent lower jaw.
+Both its peculiar construction and artificial teeth, which were invented by Keep, made it possible for him to identify the denture as being Parkman’s.
+While explaining his observation, after saying "the resemblance was so striking, that I could no longer have any doubt that they were his," he became emotional and was unable to proceed for some time.
+Ultimately, John White Webster, a professor of chemistry at the Medical School, was convicted and hanged for the murder of George Parkman.

 Keep's lifelong interest was in elevating dentistry's status as a liberal profession.
 In his presidential address to the Massachusetts Dental Society in 1865, he remarked: